 Travel Tuition Reduction Program

-If you plan to visit campus during your college search, you may be eligible to receive up to $500 off of your full-time tuition.
+If you plan to visit campus during your college search, you may be eligible to receive up to $500 off your full-time tuition.
 Through the University's Travel Tuition Reduction program, students are reimbursed expenses related to their Drexel visit.
-To learn more about this program and its conditions, visit our Travel Tuition Reduction Program page.
+To learn more about this program and its conditions, visit Drexel Central's Incentive Awards page.

 A Note on Drexel Co-op

 Income earned while employed through Drexel Co-op will be excluded when calculating your Expected Family Contribution (EFC) on the FAFSA; however, you are still required to report your earnings on your FAFSA.

 EFC is used to determine one's level of eligibility for federal and institutional need-based aid.
 Learn more about the Benefits of Drexel Co-op.